georgesmbock/metagenomic_pipeline/README.md

 # Reproducible Pipeline for Viral Community Analysis: Cuatro Ciénegas Basin Case Study
 This repository contains a reproducible, containerized bioinformatics workflow for analyzing viral communities in aquatic ecosystems under nutrient enrichment.
-The pipeline integrates taxonomic classification, ecological diversity assessment, and visualization, applied here to publicly available sequencing data from the oligotrophic Cuatro Ciénegas Basin.
+The pipeline automates key steps such as taxonomic classification and ecological diversity assessment, and it provides an interactive environment via Jupyter Notebooks for manual exploration, visualization, and further analyses.
+This approach is demonstrated here using publicly available sequencing data from the oligotrophic Cuatro Ciénegas Basin.

 ---